-The sale of fake projector lamps is on a rapid increase and has infiltrated legitimate markets in every country of the world.
-Many resellers are unwittingly buying and selling fakes without realising it because their reputable supplier has been similarly duped by their supply chain.
+The sale of fake projector lamps is increasing & has infiltrated legitimate markets in every country of the world.
+Many resellers are unwittingly buying & selling fakes without realising it because their reputable supplier has been similarly duped by their supply chain.

 Are you buying counterfeit?

 Spotting a Fake